Germany threatens sanctions over Belarus elections | DW | 10.08.2020

 The EU should review previously-lifted sanctions on Belarus, said Foreign Minister Heiko Maas.
 Germany earlier voiced 'strong doubts' over the legitimacy of President Lukashenko's victory.

-The EU should reconsider its decision to lift previously-imposed sanctions against Belarus "in the light of the past weeks and days," said Germany's Foreign Minister Heiko Maas, following a controversial election win for President Alexander Lukashenko that sparked mass protests.
+The EU should reconsider its decision to lift previously-imposed sanctions against Belarus "in the light of the past weeks and days," said Germany's Foreign Minister Heiko Maas, following a controversial election win for President Alexander Lukashenko that sparked mass protests.following a controversial election win for President Alexander Lukashenko that sparked mass protests.

-The sanctions had been lifted because of initial progress improving the rule of law in the country.
+EU foreign ministers unanimously agreed to lift restrictions in 2016, citing progress improving the rule of law in the country.
+Sanctions had previously targetted several arms companies with close governmental ties as well as froze assets and implemented travel bans for 170 people.

 There was really no sign of free elections, added Maas, speaking in Berlin after a meeting with his South Korean counterpart Kang Kyung-wha.
 "Instead, we have witnessed violence, intimidation and arrest."